Maya adventure details are kindly shared once you’ve checked-in at la Danta Project and completed your orientation and tour.

 Maya Lake Adventure

-This is an overnight multi-day private adventure to the middle of the rainforest to swim in a lake dug by the ancient Maya of Peten Guatemala.
+This is an overnight, or more, multi-day private adventure to the middle of the rainforest to swim in a lake dug by the ancient Maya of Petén.
 This lake is amazing – it was obviously dug by hand and makes for some great swimming.
-Just be mindful of the cayman crocs that live at the lake.
+Just be mindful of the crocs that live at the lake.
 The Croc Rule: don’t mess with anything you can’t swallow, whole.
 These little guys don’t usually get much bigger than 3 or 4 feet – unless you’re height-challenged, there should be no issues.
+DO NOT attempt to play with or pet the crocs – even a little one can take your fingers off with one bite, and your fingers look like tasty food.

-Just in case, we’ll always keep someone watching the Maya lake from the shore to spot some monster cayman croc we’ve missed in the past.
+Just in case, we’ll always keep someone watching the Maya lake from the shore to spot some monster cayman croc we may have missed in the past.
 This Maya lake adventure will make for a great story / photos / video for when you get back to civilization and share your Guatemala stories with friends and family.

 Maya Island Adventure

-This is a multi-day private adventure to an island once ruled by the ancient Maya of Peten Guatemala.
+This is a multi-day private adventure to an island once ruled by the ancient Maya of Petén.
 It’s a full-day hike or half-day MTB ride to the lake.
-We’ll camp with chicleros who will take us across the lake to the Maya island in their dugout canoe.
+We’ll camp on the beach with the local guard for the Maya ruins who’ll take us across the lake to the Maya island in a dugout canoe.

-The is island packed full of Maya ruins.
-Other than the chicleros, we’ve never seen another soul at this Maya island.
+The island packed full of Maya ruins.
+Other than the guard for the ancient Maya ruins on the island, we’ve never seen another soul at Maya island.

 We’ll spend the night in a chiclero shack on the edge of the lake or out on the Maya island in awesome rainforest hammocks – these are comfy hammocks – not the shoulder-squashing / can’t-sleep-on-anything-other-than-your-back hammocks you’re probably accustomed to seeing/using.
 Hennessey makes a great hammock 🙂

-2 nights in the rainforest at an authentic chiclero camp – 650Q per person paid direct to the Maya
+2 nights in the rainforest at an authentic chiclero camp – 1850Q per person

 Easy to add your Maya Island adventure to the Maya Lake adventure (above) for 3 full nights in the largest intact, remaining rainforest in Central America – contact us for details.